RilsonO/RilsonO/README.md

 I’m a Mobile Engineer.
 I have been working exclusively with mobile development since 2019 with React-Native.

 #### My current tools
-📲 Front-end Mobile with React Native
+📲 Front-end Mobile with Flutter / React Native
-🌎 Front-end Web with Reactjs
+🌎 Front-end Web with Flutter / Reactjs
+🖥️ Desktop with Flutter
-📡 Back-end with Nodejs
+📡 Back-end with Dart
-🛠️ Typescript/Javascript
+🛠️ Typescript/Javascript/Dart
 🧰 And more...